datopian/ckanext-requestdata/README.md

 belongs to can take actions on these requests and decide what to share.

 ## Full Documentation
-See the [Wiki](https://github.com/ViderumGlobal/ckanext-requestdata/wiki) for full documentation, examples, operational details and other information.
+See our [Wiki](https://github.com/ViderumGlobal/ckanext-requestdata/wiki) for full documentation, examples, operational details and other information.

 ## Installation